ericallenpaul/TeamRoster-Json/README.md

 Think about the app, is the functionality complete?
 We have Add and Delete but shouldn't we also have Edit?
 How hard would it be to add a new function like Edit?

 How hard would it be to add a new class like "Coach"?

-What if the time the various messages are on screen need to be longer than a second?
+What if the time the various messages are on screen needs to be longer than a second?

 What if the time the message is on the screen needs to wait until a user is ready to move on to the next screen.